Meet the Humans behind Unsettled Cape Town: Scully & Mel

 And so is our team.
 Imagine for a minute the type of person who is behind a retreat like this.
 They are often experts in this location, business and entrepreneurship, and creativity and self-expression.
 They are emotionally intelligent, gifted facilitators, and strong leaders.
 In a word, they are family, to the 20 participants and to us at Unsettled HQ.

-Our interview with Scully, Cape Town Experience Leader:
+Q&A With Scully, Cape Town Experience Leader:

 Q: What do you think makes Cape Town different and unique from Jo’burg?
 What attracts you to it?